therealdilan/Ontrack/README.md

 # goTrack

-Go Track is a basic Todo app written with a Go Server and Backend, and HTMX + Tailwind for the frontend.
+goTrack is a basic Todo app written with a Go Server and Backend, and HTMX + Tailwind for the frontend.

-The app code is very straightforward, thanks to the simplicity of HTMX and Go (I love this combo so much).
+The app code is very straightforward, thanks to the simplicity of HTMX and Go.
 Here's some features (pretty self explanatory):

 - Add tasks
 - Remove tasks